kelechi055/colorstack-ai-resume-review-discord-bot/README.md

    - Ensure all environment variables are properly set
    - Verify the Procfile is correctly configured with `worker: python main.py`

+4. **Analytics not working**
+   - Check that the `analytics_data.json` file is writable by the application
+   - Verify that the analytics module is properly imported
+   - Check logs for any errors related to analytics tracking

 ## 📊 Architecture

 The bot consists of several key components: